nixworks/public/news/2008/07/28/README.md

 ##### Human Rights Watch
 ### [ Human Rights Watch has called for military aid to Kenya to be halted until an inquiry is held into a crackdown in the west of the country. ](/news/2008/07/28/human-rights-watch-has-called-for-military-aid-to-kenya-to-be-halted-until-an-inquiry-is-held-into-a-crackdown-in-the-west-of-the-country.md)
-_Context: a crackdown, Kenya, Human Rights Watch_
+_Context: Kenya, a crackdown, Human Rights Watch_

 ##### Grand Pier
 ### [ A fire destroys the Grand Pier at Weston-super-Mare, Somerset, England. ](/news/2008/07/28/a-fire-destroys-the-grand-pier-at-weston-super-mare-somerset-england.md)
-_Context: England, Grand Pier, Somerset, Weston-super-Mare_
+_Context: Weston-super-Mare, England, Grand Pier, Somerset_

 ##### Qantas Flight 30
 ### [ The hole in Qantas Flight 30, a Boeing 747 that made an emergency landing on July 25, is believed to have been caused by the explosion of an oxygen tank.
 Terrorism is not suspected. ](/news/2008/07/28/the-hole-in-qantas-flight-30-a-boeing-747-that-made-an-emergency-landing-on-july-25-is-believed-to-have-been-caused-by-the-explosion-of-a.md)
-_Context: oxygen, Qantas Flight 30, July 25, Boeing 747_
+_Context: July 25, Boeing 747, oxygen, Qantas Flight 30_

 ##### Boeing 737
 ### [ Qantas Flight 692, a Boeing 737-800, is forced to turn back to Adelaide after an undercarriage door fails to close after takeoff.
 No one is injured. ](/news/2008/07/28/qantas-flight-692-a-boeing-737-800-is-forced-to-turn-back-to-adelaide-after-an-undercarriage-door-fails-to-close-after-takeoff-no-one-is.md)
-_Context: Boeing 737, Adelaide, undercarriage_
+_Context: undercarriage, Adelaide, Boeing 737_

 ##### Navanethem Pillay
 ### [ Navanethem Pillay is appointed to succeed Louise Arbour as the United Nations High Commissioner for Human Rights. ](/news/2008/07/28/navanethem-pillay-is-appointed-to-succeed-louise-arbour-as-the-united-nations-high-commissioner-for-human-rights.md)
-_Context: High Commissioner for Human Rights, Louise Arbour, Navanethem Pillay, United Nations_
+_Context: United Nations, Louise Arbour, Navanethem Pillay, High Commissioner for Human Rights_

 ## [Previous Day...](/news/2008/07/27/index.md)